Once Upon a Time in Shaolin by Cyrus Bozorgmehr

 When MoMA PS1 arranges for a private listening session of the album, we are invited to wonder: How would you listen to a piece of music if you assumed you could only hear it one time?
 “People were hearing a piece of music that they might never hear again, and in some ways, it was a trip back to a time before recording technology even existed,” Bozorgmehr remembers.
 “Everyone in that room knew it was now or never.”

 While the novelty of the album strategy is intriguing, the stakes of the book, and of the album itself, keep shifting.
-What is it that Bozorgmehr, RZA and Cilvaringz really hope to achieve by selling this single-copy album for millions?
+What is it that Bozorgmehr, RZA, and Cilvaringz really hope to achieve by selling this single-copy album for millions?
 What are the costs of failure?
 Bozorgmehr offers a rotating list of their hopes and inspirations, but they land as interchangeable, fungible.

 Processing this turn of events for the high-minded experiment, RZA and Bozorgmehr argue that the buyers of art need not be “good” people.
 But the flip side to a single-copy album is that it is also a single-owner album; the owner can tarnish the work itself.